 Cant deficiency, or unbalance super elevation (Eu), is defined as the difference between the equilibrium super elevation (E) and the actual super elevation in the track (Ea).
-Curves shall be designed with a desirable cant deficiency of 11⁄2" or 2" for freight trains and 3" for passenger trains (for a passenger train MAS up to 80 mph).
+Curves shall be designed with a desirable cant deficiency of $1\frac{1}{2}$ " or 2" for freight trains and 3" for passenger trains (for a passenger train MAS up to 80 mph).

 Spiral lengths on main tracks located between Charlotte and Raleigh may be designed to accommodate a future 90 mph MAS for passenger trains with a desirable maximum cant deficiency of 4" and an absolute maximum cant deficiency of 5" with the approval of NCRR and NSR.
-(Note: These cant deficiencies are not currently approved for use by NCRR or NSR.)
+(Note: Only up to 4" cant deficiency is currently approved for use by NCRR or NSR.)